 “I played four tournaments, US Open, Australian Open, and then maybe a couple more, so I guess when you win all the time, if you go a couple of tournaments and don’t win them it’s like you’re in a drought.
 It felt good to win in Rome.”

-Now in Paris with the opportunity to win again, she may have learned a bit from her experience last year.
+Now in Paris with the opportunity to win again, Serena may have learned a bit from her experience last year.
 “Every night I have this programme.
-Make sure I have my vitamins and just be healthy," she said.
+Make sure I have my vitamins and just be healthy,” she said.